skienzmatishun/rippreport/content/p/lipstick-on-a-pig/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: A pink pig standing on gravel next to a wooden fence, featuring unusually dark red lips
+summary: Municipal leadership attempted to repackage a rejected development plan to bypass public outcry and satisfy a major donor.
+Secret correspondence reveals how city officials plotted to reintroduce the project after citizens successfully voted it down.
+Dressing up a bad deal with pretty promises cannot hide the environmental ruin underneath.
 ---
 **FREAKY FRIDAY**
 **Dec.
 18 2015**